kicaj29/aws/Databases/readme.md

 * Can store up to billions of relations and query the graph with milliseconds latency
 * HA with replications across multiple AZs
 * Great for knowledge graphs (Wikipedia), fraud detection, recommendation engines, social networking

+## Amazon Timestream

+* Fast, scalable, and serverless time series database service for Internet of Things (IoT) and operational applications
+* It makes it easy to store and analyze trillions of events per day up to 1,000 times faster and for as little as one-tenth of the cost of relational databases
+* Time series data is a sequence of data points recorded over a time interval
+* It is used for measuring events that change over time, such as stock prices over time or temperature measurements over time

 ## QLDB (Quantum Ledger Database)